 Background and aims

 (from Years 9 - 12), two interviews in young adulthood (aged around 21, and 24) and three interviews in adulthood (aged around 29, 35 and 41).
-The latest wave of data collection, wave 11 in 2020-2021 focused on developing an understanding of mental and substance use disorders across the first half of life and how early-life mental
+The latest wave of data collection, Wave 11 in 2020-2021 focused on developing an understanding of mental and substance use disorders across the first half of life and how early-life mental

 the world to look at how a parent’s lifestyle, health and behaviour before pregnancy (including adolescence and young adulthood), as well as during and after pregnancy, might influence their child’s health and development.
-Since 2015, the study has followed up with the families that participated when their
+Since 2006, families in VIHCS have been followed up four times including during pregnancy (Wave 1), when their child was 8 weeks old (Wave 2), at one year of age (Wave 3) and at eight years of age (Wave 4).
+Families are now being contacted as their child turns 15 (Wave 5) to learn about their health and wellbeing as they grow up.

 Together, these studies provide one of the most